patadeloso/Godot-SpacetimeDB-SDK/docs/api.md

     var db: ModuleDb
 ```

-The `db` field provides access to the subscribed view of the database's tables.
+The `db` property provides access to the subscribed view of the database's tables.
 See [Access the local database](#access-the-local-database).

 #### `reducers` property